MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/infoprotect-tutorial-step4.md

 On the Information Protection bar, select the **Secret** label and you will see the two sub-labels to choose from.

-Select **All Company**, and you will see how the other labels now no longer display on the bar now that you've selected a label for this document.
+Select **All Company**, and you will see how the other labels no longer display on the bar now that you've selected a label for this document.
 The **Sensitivity** value changes to **Secret \ All Company** with a corresponding change in label color.

 On the Information Protection bar, click the **Edit Label** icon next to **Secret \ All Company**.
 This displays the available labels again.